TedHusted/awake/awake.md/awake.md

 “Pulse again.
 What’s up?”

-“There’s a discrepancy over a video recording, and Elena feels like she is … well … being gaslit.”
+“There’s a discrepancy over a video recording. xElena feels like she is … well … being gaslit.”

 “You know that when that happens, it’s usually the person’s memory that’s to blame.”